ozeidan/interpreter/README.md

 The repository will be structured as follows:
 * Interpreter (20 estimated hours)

-    The various stages of interpretation handle and report errors appropriately, including the position in the input where the error occured.
+    The various stages of interpretation handle and report errors appropriately, including the position in the input where the error occurred.
     * Lexing and parsing

     * Semantic Analysis